 Ruby vs. Sapphire Treatments

 Not many pieces of corundum possess the color range that is needed to obtain ruby.
 The same goes for clarity.
 It’s rare to find a stone with the clarity to prepare a nice, faceted gem.
-Recently, jewelers started researching how to improve the clarity and color of a piece of corundum.
+Recently, in Wholesale Silver Jewelry, jewelers started researching how to improve the clarity and color of a piece of corundum.

 Heating corundum is a proven way to help build its color.
 When heated under controlled conditions, the heat dissolves the flaws, making them less visible, thus upgrading the gemstone value and overall quality.
 Most rubies in shops and jewelry stores have gone through various heating processes to improve their clarity.
 It’s a usual process in the gemstone industry.
 However, the jeweler must inform customers of its treatment method before the sale.